dbt-labs/docs.getdbt.com/website/docs/docs/available-adapters.md

 Most adapters can be installed from PyPi using `pip`.
 The installation will include `dbt-core` and any other required dependencies, which may include other adapter plugins.
 Read more about [installing dbt](dbt-cli/install/overview).

 Some vendor or community adapters may not exist in PyPi.
-However, you can still install an adapter hosted on GitHub with `pip install`, by replacing MAINTAINER_NAME with the person or company maintaining the adapter on GitHub and ADAPTER_NAME with the git repository's name (these can be taken directly from the package's url):
+However, you can still install an adapter hosted on GitHub with `pip install`, by replacing MAINTAINER_NAME with the person or company maintaining the adapter on GitHub and ADAPTER_NAME with the git repository's name (these can be taken directly from the adapter's url):

 ```shell
 pip install git+https://github.com/MAINTAINER_NAME/ADAPTER_NAME.git